|Nutrition Facts (per serving)|

 The crab sauce recipe is a breeze to throw together and requires just 10 minutes of cook time on the stovetop.
 It's best when made with lump crabmeat, as this grade includes large pieces and makes the sauce restaurant-worthy.
 Many grocery stores stock it in cans, and you can also find it in larger plastic containers at some supermarkets.

 The creamy sauce is flavored with green onions (or scallions), fresh parsley, dry sherry, and a bit of tomato paste.
 For just a hint of spice, the recipe adds Cajun or Creole seasoning.
 With a well-stocked spice cupboard, either seasoning blend is simple to make at home.

 As easy as it is to make, the sherried crab sauce can make any meal a little more impressive.
 Add it to your dinner party menus, whip it up for celebrations, or simply elevate the average weeknight meal.
 Feel free to double the recipe, so you have some on hand for other meals.
 It keeps well in the fridge for a day or two, and you can even freeze it and let it thaw before gently warming it back up.

 2 green onions, with about 2 inches green, thinly sliced

 1 1/2 teaspoons Cajun seasoning, or Creole seasoning, or to taste

 4 ounces lump crabmeat

 Gather the ingredients.

-Melt the butter in a saucepan over low heat; stir in flour, onions, and parsley.
+Melt the butter in a saucepan over low heat; stir in flour and onions.
 Cook, stirring, for 5 minutes.

 It is a great sauce to have on hand.
 Make extra and freeze it in small containers.